Background

 Proposition. the quotient of a category by a congruence is not necessarily a category

 Instead, the quotient of a category by a congruence is always a partial magmoid.
 Partial magmoids have no axioms that would prevent them from being closed under quotients, because any quotient of their binary operation is again a partial magma.
-So the category of partial magmoids is nicer then the category of categories Cat in at least one way, but it is still not enough.
+So the category of partial magmoids is nicer then the category of categories $Cat$ in at least one way, but it is still not enough.
 The nicest categories are topoi.

 The topos of composition quivers: